jianqiucao/EE367L/Lab5/Lab5.md

     - The enum type **host_job_type** is defined here.
 We may need to define more types of jobs in it.

   - **switch.c**: We will create the file to implement the switch node, which is similar to a host node but has no connection to the manager.
+Also, as the tasks is quite simple for a switch node, we don't have to implement the job queue but directly execute the tasks sequentially.

-    - **host_main()**: has a infinite loop, where it does the following in each pass
+    - **switch_main()**: has a infinite loop, where it does the following in each pass

-      1. Examine its incoming network link and convert a packet into a “job”, then put the job in a job queue.
+      1. Examine its incoming network link and get packets.

-      2. Take exactly one job from the job queue, and execute the job.
+      2. Look up the destination node ID in the forwarding table, and record the port number and the source node ID if there is no entry for such port.

-         This may create more jobs, which are put in the job queue.
+      3. Forward the packet to the corresponding port if we know, or broadcast the packet.
       3. Go to sleep for ten milliseconds.

 ​